 SAILING THE ELAFITI ISLANDS

-As I mentioned in one of my previous posts – A guide to Dubrovnik – there are some terrific day trips that you can take from the city.
+As I mentioned in one of my previous posts about Dubrovnik – there are some terrific day trips that you can take from the city.
 One of these is to sail the Elafiti Islands.

-The Elafiti Islands is an archipelago of 13 large and small islands 4- 8 nautical miles to the west of Dubrovnik.
+The Elafiti/Elaphiti Islands (I will use both spellings) are an archipelago of 13 large and small islands 4- 8 nautical miles to the west of Dubrovnik.
 Only 3 of the islands are inhabited – Kolocep, Lopud and Sipan.

 They are renowned for their beauty and offer the visitor a more relaxing alternative to the busy and bustling city of Dubrovnik.

-There are many ways of getting to the islands – many companies offer day trips as well as the regular boat services offered from Dubrovnik several times a day.
+There are many ways of getting to the islands – many companies offer Elaphiti Island tours and day trips ad there is also a the regular boat service offered from Dubrovnik several times a day.

 As a very special treat for my husband (and a surprise) I decided to take the luxury option and hire a boat and skipper just for us for the day!
 After checking out trip advisor I settled on Dubrovnik Explore and contacted them to organise our day.
 It was very easy and with a few e-mails from Loren (who was our skipper for the day too) everything was organised.